laravel/docs/billing.md

         return $request->user()->downloadInvoice($invoiceId);
     });

-By default, all data is derived from Stripe but you can customize a couple of things by using the second array argument like the vendor and product name.
-Also, if you want your company information to appear on the invoice you should pass that directly using the below data:
+By default, all data on the invoice is derived from the customer and invoice data stored in Stripe.
+However, you can customize some of this data by providing an array as the second argument to the `downloadInvoice` method.
+This array allows you to customize information such as your company and product details:

     return $request->user()->downloadInvoice($invoiceId, [
         'vendor' => 'Your Company',